the-ahuja-lab/AgeXtend/README.md

 ```
 >>> output = Predictor.predict(agex_obj)
 ```
-Get the list of resulting dataframes that are part of the rest of the modules
+Get the list of resulting data frames that are part of the rest of the modules
 ```
 >>> output.keys()
 dict_keys(['Anti_Aging_Prediction', 'Explainability_Status', 'Explainability_Probabilities'])
 ```
-**Note:** Explainability_Probabilities will be empty by default, unless selected otherwise by supplying additional arguments.
+**Note:** Explainability_Probabilities will be empty by default unless selected otherwise by supplying additional arguments.

-Get result of a specific output dataframe
+Get the result of a specific output data frame
 ```
 >>> output['Explainability_Status']
 ```
 #### Sub Explainability and Target Module ####

 ##### Additional arguments:
-**AgeXtend** also supports the following modules along with the Prediction and Explainability modules, that can be chosen using boolean option (True)
+**AgeXtend** also supports the following modules along with the Prediction and Explainability modules, which can be chosen using the boolean option (True)

 | Parameter Name | Description | Type | Default value | **Output(If True)** |
 | -------- | -------- | -------- | -------- | -------- |